 Lefkada is one of the most underrated island destinations in Greece.
 It captivates all those that visit with its dramatic cliffs, translucent azure waters, and endearing traditional villages.

 The large island is situated on the western coast of the country.
 It is connected to mainland Greece by several bridges.
-This makes Lefkada an extremely convenient travel destination for those who want to relax along the coast as part of a wider Greece adventure.
+This makes Lefkada an extremely convenient travel destination if you want to visit the Ionian as part of a wider Greece itinerary.

 - Sink your toes into the sands of Lefkada’s beautiful beaches: Porto Katsiki, Milos, Kathisma, Agiofili, and Egremni